Woman In Custody Accused Of Hit-And-Run On Child In Tulsa

-6/16/2024 UPDATE: The driver who allegedly backed over a 1-year-old child and left the scene in Tulsa on Saturday is now in custody.
+6/16/2024 UPDATE: The driver who allegedly backed over a 2-year-old child and left the scene in Tulsa on Saturday is now in custody.

 Tulsa Police said she was a friend of the mother who was visiting the house.
 The silver SUV identified as the suspect vehicle on Saturday has been cleared, police confirm.